 Please call our law firm at 619-683-2346 or contact us online to arrange for a free initial consultation.
 We can help you understand your rights, address your questions and help you determine whether you wish to retain our firm as your legal counsel.

 Read easy-to-read detailed information about workers' compensation matters by clicking below.

 Thank you for contacting Law Office of Leslie S. Shaw, A.P.C.
 Your message has been sent.

 Call us now

 or use the form below.

 All clients at our law firm are represented on a contingency fee basis.
 This means that we charge no attorney fees unless we win favorable results on your behalf.
 By contacting us at 619-683-2346, you have nothing to lose and all of your potential benefits to gain.

 For compassionate, capable and effective legal counsel for your workers' compensation matter, please call the San Diego, California, Law Office of Leslie S. Shaw, at 619-683-2346.
 You may also contact us through e-mail.
 Please note that we make it a point to respond to all communications promptly.

 Workers' Compensation Death Benefits

 In addition to workers' compensation benefits for workers for their job-related injuries and illnesses, if such maladies ultimately result in death, certain survivors have the right to receive death benefits through their states' workers' compensation systems.
-If you are the family member or dependent of an employee who died from an injury or sickness incurred in the course of his or her employment, a workers' compensation attorney at Leslie S. Shaw Law Office in San Diego, California, can advise you about workers' compensation death benefits.
+If you are the family member or dependent of an employee who died from an injury or sickness incurred in the course of his or her employment, a workers' compensation attorney at Law Office of Leslie S. Shaw, A.P.C. in San Diego, California, can advise you about workers' compensation death benefits.